 Bring a Falador Shield 4 in place of a restore if you have it.

-If using a master wand, remember to bring water runes in your inventory.
+If using a master wand, or any other alternative to the Kodai Wand, remember to bring water runes in your inventory.
 However, I wouldn’t recommend attempting the Inferno for the first time with gear below the ACB setup.

 Mark the relevant tiles as shown in the image.